- Tracking ASIN Profitability with myHorizons

-For Amazon sellers, profit tracking can get complicated, especially when you have to search through individual ASINs.
-Many sellers struggle with a lack of insight into actual profitability.
+For Amazon sellers, profit tracking can get complicated, especially when searching through individual ASINs.
+As a result, many sellers struggle with a lack of insight into actual profitability.
 Calculating profit includes a complex set of inputs covering unit sales, gross revenue, cost of goods sold, taxes, fees & refunds.
-Amazon offers this calculator tool where sellers can enter a set of inputs to calculate the revenue for a single ASIN.
-Though it might seem obvious to not sell a product with a negative profit margin, sometimes brands can get caught up in the top-line sales numbers or have too many SKUs, resulting in difficulty keeping track of profitability by ASIN.
-This is why myHorizons, the software solution built by our software team at Envision Horizons, has a tool that analyzes the profitability for every ASIN, making it easier to scrub your catalog of negative margin products.
+Amazon offers a calculator tool where sellers can enter a set of inputs to calculate income for a single ASIN.
+Sometimes brands get caught up in the top-line sales numbers or have too many SKUs.
+As a result, they experience difficulty in keeping track of profitability by ASIN.

-After you’ve completed your profitability analysis, you can use that data to get more for your money.
-You can start by using your analysis to negotiate with vendors, identify trends, inform future buying decisions, and make other key business decisions.
+After completing your profitability analysis, you can use that data to get more for your money.
+For example, you can start by utilizing your research to identify trends, inform buying decisions, and make critical business decisions.

 Product Variations – Parent vs Child ASINs Explained

 Amazon product listing variations are an excellent way to improve product visibility and conversion rate in the Amazon marketplace.
-Amazon defines the term, stating “Variations (also known as parent-child relationships) are sets of products that are related to one another.
-Good variation relationship listings allow buyers to compare and choose products based on different attributes such as size, color, or other characteristics from the available options on a single product detail page.”
-Connecting child products to a parent product simplifies the customer shopping experience for buyers and allows them to compare and purchase from multiple product variations on a single product detail page.
-In other words, when you create parent-child relationships between your products on Amazon, you improve the customer experience by helping customers find different variations of the product they are viewing.
+Amazon defines the term, stating, “Variations (also known as parent-child relationships) are sets of products related to one another.
+Good variation relationship listings allow buyers to compare and choose products based on different attributes.
+These can be size, color, or other characteristics from the available options on a single product detail page”.
+Connecting child products to a parent product simplifies the customer shopping experience for buyers.
+It allows them to compare and purchase from multiple product variations on a single product detail page.
+By doing so, you improve the customer experience.

 Parent-Child ASIN Best Practices